nadiabaig/Genome-wide-SNP-discovery-using-RAD-seq-data/README.md

 ## Single nucleotide polymorphism (SNP) detection using RAD-seq data

-This bash script allows to do  a basic hand's own on your NGS RAD-seq data.
+This bash script allows to do  a basic hand's on on your NGS RAD-seq data.

 # Background